-\subsection{Time-Frequency Complementary Mechanism}
+\subsubsection{Time-Frequency Complementary Mechanism}

-TFCDiff incorporates two key designs to bridge time and frequency domains, i.e., a diffusion model operating in the DCT domain and a TFEM-integrated U-Net for noise prediction.
-To evaluate their impact, we conduct systematic ablation studies.
-Starting from a baseline time-domain diffusion model with a plain U-Net architecture, we incrementally incorporate the DCT diffusion workflow and TFEM, resulting in four configurations: time-domain diffusion only, time-domain diffusion with TFEM, DCT diffusion only, and DCT diffusion with TFEM.
+TFCDiff incorporates two key designs to bridge time and DCT domains, i.e., a diffusion model operating in the DCT domain and a TFEM-integrated U-Net for noise prediction.
+To evaluate their impact, we conduct an ablation study.
+Starting from a baseline time-domain (TD) diffusion model with a plain U-Net architecture, we incrementally incorporate the DCT diffusion workflow and TFEM, resulting in four configurations: time-domain diffusion only, time-domain diffusion with TFEM, DCT diffusion only, and DCT diffusion with TFEM.
 Note that the time-domain diffusion operates on temporal signals, so TFEM within it reverses the order of forward and inverse DCT to enhance spectral features instead.
 This minor modification is still consistent with the fundamental design of TFEM.